vieenrose/SLAM/README.md

 4) Follow the instructions.

 ## How to Configure **SLAM+**
-you can open SLAM.py and modify the parameters to suit your needs.
+You can open SLAM.py and modify the parameters to suit your needs.